-An RSA signing key of the CESNET CA shall be at least 2048 bits long.
-An RSA key of an end entity SHALL be at least 1024 bits long.
+An RSA signing key of the CESNET CA SHALL be at least 2048 bits long.
+RSA keys of CA Operators, RA Officers, and Security Officers SHALL be at least 2048 bits long.
+RSA keys of eduroam® server certificates SHALL be at least 2048 bits long.
+RSA keys of other end-entities SHALL be at least 2048 bits long.